Testing Independence of Infinite Dimensional Random Elements: A Sup-norm Approach: Introduction

 For univariate and multivariate data, there have been several attempts to test whether two or more random variables or vectors are independent or not in various situations (see, e.g., \cite{Blum1961}, \cite{Szekely2007}, \cite{Genest2007}, \cite{Einmahl2008}, \cite{Dette2013}, \cite{Bergsma2014}, \cite{DharEJS2016}, \cite{Han2017}, \cite{Dhar2018}, \cite{Drton2020}, \cite{Chatterjee2021}, \cite{Berrett2021}, \cite{Shi2022}, \cite{Shi2022JASA} and a few references therein).
 To the best of our knowledge, all these tests are based on a certain measure of association, which equals zero if and only if the finite dimensional random variables or vectors are independent, and consequently, the tests based on those measures of associations lead to consistent tests.
 Therefore, one first needs to develop a measure of association having such {\it necessary and sufficient} relation with independence in the infinite dimensional setting.
 Once such a relation is found, in principle, it allows us to formulate a reasonable test statistic for checking whether two random elements are independent or not in infinite dimensional space.
 This article addresses this issue in the subsequent sections.

 Let us first discuss the utility of the framework in terms of infinite dimensional spaces.
 In many interdisciplinary subjects like Biology, Economics, Climatology or Finance, we recently come across many data sets, where the dimension of the data is much larger than the sample size of the data set, and in majority of the cases, the standard multivariate techniques cannot be implemented because of their high dimensionalities relative to the sample sizes.
 In order to overcome this problem, one can embed such data into a suitable infinite dimensional space.
 For instance, functional data (see \cite{Ramsey2002}, \cite{Fer2006}) is an infinite dimensional data, and one can analyse the functional data using the techniques adopted for infinite dimensional data.
 In this work, we consider random elements lying in a real separable Hilbert space.
-The separability of the space allows us to write the random elements in the countably infinite orthonormal expansion of a suitable basis, making it easier to handle the theoretical issues.
-In the context of measure of association or the test for independence of infinite dimensional random elements, we would like to mention that only a few limited numbers of articles are available in the literature on this topic, and the contributions of the major ones are described here.
+The separability of the space allows us to write the random elements as linear combinations of a suitable orthonormal basis, with random coefficients, making it easier to handle the theoretical issues.
+In the context of measure of association or the test for independence of infinite dimensional random elements, we would like to mention that only a limited number of articles are available in the literature on this topic, and the contributions of the major ones are described here.